devops329/devops/instruction/owaspTop10/owaspTop10.md

 If you are not security minded in the design and deployment of your deployment and monitoring systems, it is likely that your code will be the focus of successful attacks.
 Take some time to carefully review and be familiar with each the top 10.
 Consider the following in the context of the JWT Pizza application.

-1. Could any of the of the OWASP top ten be used to exploit the application?
+1. Could any of the OWASP top ten be used to exploit the application?
 1. How can I evaluate the application's exposure to the exploit?
 1. What would be the impact of the exploit?
 1. Can I reproduce the exploit?